Mitigating Coordinate Prediction Bias from Positional Encoding Failures: Conclusion

 \section{Conclusion}

-We presented Vision-PE Shuffle Guidance (VPSG), a training-free and model-agnostic test-time method to improve coordinate prediction in multimodal large language models.
-Through a causal analysis of positional encodings, we showed that high-resolution inputs or perturbed visual positional embeddings induce systematic directional, position-unconditioned biases that cannot be eliminated by standard decoding.
-VPSG addresses this issue by running auxiliary decoding routes with shuffled positional encodings, using their outputs as negative evidence to suppress spurious numeric patterns while leaving non-digit tokens untouched.
-Key design elements such as multi-seed aggregation and position-aware coefficient decay—validated by ablation studies—ensure stable guidance that adapts to the natural confidence hierarchy of digit sequences.
-Extensive experiments on the ScreenSpot-Pro benchmark demonstrate consistent gains across model scales, including the strong Qwen2.5-VL series, without any fine-tuning or architectural changes.
-Our findings highlight the critical role of robust positional encoding for fine-grained spatial reasoning, and suggest that VPSG can serve as a practical plug-in for a wide range of grounding and coordinate-sensitive tasks in future vision–language systems.
+We introduced Vision-PE Shuffle Guidance (VPSG) to rectify coordinate drift in multimodal large language models.
+Our causal analysis reveals that high-resolution inputs trigger directional and non-random biases.
+VPSG addresses this issue by using shuffled positional encodings as negative evidence to suppress spurious numeric priors.
+The method incorporates multi-seed aggregation and position-aware coefficient decay to stabilize the output.
+Evaluation on the ScreenSpot-Pro benchmark confirms consistent performance gains without any fine-tuning or architectural changes.
+These results highlight the critical role of robust positional encoding in fine-grained spatial reasoning.
+VPSG provides a practical solution for grounding and coordinate-sensitive tasks in future vision-language systems.